squidfunk/isotopes/README.md

 TypeScript typings are provided as part of the package, so no need to install a separate package.
 However, the [aws-sdk][3] is listed as a peer dependency, so make sure it is installed.
-Note that when you run *Isotopes* from within AWS Lambda the SDK is already installed.
+When you run *Isotopes* from within AWS Lambda the SDK is already installed.

   [3]: https://www.npmjs.com/package/aws-sdk

 ## Usage

-> Note: the following instructions are intended for usage from TypeScript.
+> Note: the following instructions are intended for usage with TypeScript.
 You can also use *Isotopes* from plain JavaScript by omitting all typings from the examples, but what's the point?
 [Learn TypeScript][4], it's awesome!